 Petty Theft, Scams and Crime

 As in most countries with a high poverty level, petty theft is common in Egypt.
-Take basic precautions to avoid becoming a victim - including being especially aware of your valuables in crowded areas like train stations and markets.
+Take basic precautions to avoid becoming a victim – including being especially aware of your valuables in crowded areas like train stations and markets.
 Carry small amounts of money on your person in a money belt, keeping large bills and other valuables (including your passport) in a locked safe at your hotel.
-Violent crime is relatively rare even in Cairo, but it's still a good idea not to walk alone at night.
+Violent crime is relatively rare even in Cairo, but it's still not a good idea to walk alone at night.
 Scams are common and usually include ingenious ways to get you to purchase goods you don't want, or to patron a "relative's" shop, hotel or tour company.

 Most of the time, these are annoying rather than dangerous.

 Medical facilities in Egypt's larger cities and towns are very good, but less so in rural areas.
 The main health issues travelers encounter are routine problems ranging from sunburn to an upset stomach.
 Make sure to pack a first aid kit, so that you can self-medicate if necessary.
 Unlike sub-Saharan countries, Egypt does not require multiple vaccinations or prophylaxis against malaria.
 However, it is a good idea to make sure that all of your routine vaccines are up to date.
 Vaccines for typhoid and hepatitis A are recommended, but not compulsory.